-- Graduate Research Assistantship (GRA).
+- Graduate Research Assistantship:.
 Faculty members are awarded grants or contracts to do research which includes money for a GRA to assist in the research.
 GRA availability varies with the award of a grant or contract and GRAs are selected by faculty members who receive grant awards.

-- Graduate Assistantships in other WVU units.
-Safety Management students often obtain assistantships with Environmental Health and Safety (WVU's safety department), Radiation Safety (Medical center), the Job Accommodation Network (a national center helping employers meet ADA requirements) and WVU's undergraduate student advising.
+- Graduate Assistantships in other WVU units: Safety management students often obtain assistantships with WVU's Environmental Health and Safety department, WVU Medicine's Radiation Safety, the Job Accommodation Network (a national center helping employers meet ADA requirements) and WVU's undergraduate student advising.
 These assistantships are awarded through the specific units and depend on availability.

 - Quota Hours: In the fall and spring semesters, the program is given a number of hours to waive student fees.
 These hours depend on the number of students taking graduate work the preceding year, and are awarded in blocks of three.
 Thus a full time student who receives three quota hours will pay for six semester hours instead of nine semester hours.

 - Scholarships: The admissions committee may award incoming students modest scholarships of up to $1,000 ($500 per semester for two semesters).
 These scholarships are based on undergraduate academic performance and Departmental funds.
 Scholarships have been offered to part-time students.